bschiffthaler/seidr/docs/source/algorithms/ensemble.rst

 * ``svm-ensemble``: Uses an ensemble of Support Vector Machine predictors.
 * ``llr-ensemble``: Uses an ensemble of Support Vector Machine predictors.

+The Elastic Net code uses the GLMNET Fortran backend from [Friedman2010]_ .

 Running Ensembles
 ^^^^^^^^^^^^^^^^^^